Funding

 Enhanced Provision

 As already stated, funding covers the cost of basic EYFS provision.
 At Early Days, we offer a more enriched programme for the children in our care.
-The attached document outlines the additional activities we provide that go beyond the standard expectations of the EYFS framework and forms the basis of our Activities/Enhanced Provision charge.
+The document at the bottom of this page outlines the additional activities we provide that go beyond the standard expectations of the EYFS framework and forms the basis of our Activities/Enhanced Provision charge.

-As all charges over and above funded entitlement are non-mandatory, we now have to ask parents whether they would like to Opt In or Opt Out of additional charges.
-Parents choosing to Opt Out will need to comply with all the Opt Out alternatives as outlined in our Opt In/Opt Out Agreement which includes complying with our breakfast/snack/lunch/tea policy and understanding the liability issues that come along with food brought in from home given that our own insurance policy does not extend to cover this.
+As all charges over and above funded entitlement are non-mandatory, we now ask parents whether they would like to Opt In or Opt Out of additional charges.
+Parents choosing to Opt Out will need to comply with all the Opt Out alternatives as outlined in our Opt In/Opt Out Agreement which includes complying with our food brought in from home policy.
+Parents also need to be aware of the liability implications, as our own insurance policy does not allow for food brought into the nursery when we cannot control its preparation or contents.

-If not enough parents in our setting choose to opt in, many of the enhanced programme elements will either be substantially reduced to a basic provision level or will need to be removed from our programme altogether as we simply will not be able to afford the costs of running them.
+If not enough parents in our setting choose to opt in, many of the enhanced programme elements Early Days is known for will either be substantially reduced to a basic provision level or will need to be removed from our programme altogether as we simply will not be able to afford the costs of running them.

-All our fees are clearly detailed on our Fee Sheet and will be available on our website from 1st January 2026.
-Please note that the Opt In charges detailed in our Opt In/Opt Out Agreement do not include the cost of additional hours.
+All our fees are clearly detailed on our Fee Sheet.
+Please note that the Opt In charges detailed in our Opt In/Opt Out Agreement do not include the cost of the 1.75 additional hours, which form part of our 8.45 am to 4.00 pm programme, which are also non-mandatory when taking up a funded place.

 Basic vs Enhanced EYFS Proviision